isabelmaccabee/northcoder-news/README.md

 ## How to use this Front-End

-Clone this repo from github (git clone [repo url here]) and navigate (cd) into the folder /northcoder-news.
+Clone this repo from github and navigate (cd) into the folder /northcoder-news.
 Using CLI, execute the 'npm install' command to install all the relevant dependencies, then execute 'npm start' to create a localhost version of the site.

 The defualt log-in value is 'jessjelly' for your ease of accessing the site.
 Other valid usernames (checked against the users in the Knex database) that you could use include: 'tickle122', 'cooljmessy', 'weegembump' and 'grumpy19'.